Scuba gas management: Gas quantities for contingencies

-Drop cylinders
+Drop-cylinders

+If the route of the dive is constrained or can be reliably planned, cylinders for bailout of decompression gas can be dropped along the route at the points where they will be needed on the return or ascent.
+The cylinders are usually clipped to a distance line or shot line, to ensure that they are easy to find and unlikely to get lost.
+These cylinders would typically contain a gas mixture close to optimal for the sector of the dive in which they are intended to be used.
+This procedure is also known as staging, and the cylinders then known as stage cylinders, but the term stage cylinder has become generic for any cylinder carried at the diver's side in addition to the bottom gas.
+Gas redundancy protocols should be applied to drop cylinders just like for any other breathing gas supply.

-When considering gas redundancy for stage drop cylinders, it may be assumed that one drop cylinder may not be available, so the others must suffice for the whole team to get to the next place where gas is available.
+When considering gas redundancy for stage-drop cylinders, it may be assumed that one drop-cylinder may not be available, so the others must suffice for the whole team to get to the next place where gas is available.
 By the rule of thirds system the gas in stage cylinders is managed in the same way as the primary supply, whether the primary is carried as back gas or sidemounted.
 A third of the gas in the stage cylinder is used before the drop, leaving two thirds in the cylinder, the minimum amount for two divers to exit on one cylinder.
 The cylinder may be carried a few minutes beyond the point at which the first third was used, but is not breathed for this extra distance, to conserve the gas for the return, as this allows it to be reached a bit earlier if one diver loses all gas at the end of the next stage when gas supply is at critical pressure.
 If all goes to plan, the divers will surface with stages and primary cylinders each containing about one third of the original content.

 A different option is the "half + 15 bar" (half + 200 psi) method, in which the contingency gas for the stage is carried in the primary cylinders.
 Some divers consider this method to be the most conservative when multi-staging.
 If all goes to plan when using this method, the divers surface with stages nearly empty, but with all the contingency gas still in their primary cylinders.
 With a single stage, this means the primaries will still be about half-full.